-170 T1: Aqueous extract, T2: Ethanolic extract, T3: Leaf meal, T4: Control
+T1: Aqueous extract, T2: Ethanolic extract, T3: Leaf meal, T4: Control E-mail address: tellakehinde96@gmail.com

-Water holding capacity: The water holding capacity is the capacity of muscle and meat products to keep the water bound under specific processing conditions (17).
-The reduction in WHC of Vernonia amagnalina samples might be due to lower pH and this drop in pH may be responsible for an overall reduction in reactive groups of proteins available for water-holding (18).
-The extent and rate of pH fall post mortem affect the water holding capacity (18), with a positive correlation between these attributes registered in several studies (19); (20).
-Water holding capacity data obtained ranged between 47.33-70.33.
+Water holding capacity: The water holding capacity is the capacity of muscle and meat products to keep the water-bound under specific processing conditions (19).
+The reduction in WHC of Vernonia amagnalina samples might be due to lower pH and this drop in pH may be responsible for an overall reduction in reactive groups of proteins available for water-holding (20).
+The extent and rate of pH fall post mortem affect the water holding capacity (19), with a positive correlation between these attributes registered in several studies (21); (22).
+Water holding capacity data obtained ranged between 47.33 - 70.33.

-3.3 Microbial analysis of broiler meat fed Vernonia amygdalina leaf meal and extract microbial levels could be due to the fact that microbial growth is inhibited at low activity water (21), (22) which is also reveal by treatment 2 high extract release volume.
-Extract from ethanol also has higher photochemical yield compared to aquous extraction which may also influence microbial inhibition.
-Though Vernonia amygdalina leaf meal and extracts contain antibacterial and antifungal properties that are capable of reducing or inhibit microbial growth, the result of this finding contradict microbial status findings of (23).
+3.3 Microbial analysis of broiler meat fed Vernonia amygdalina leaf meal and extract

+Microbial growth could deteriorate the meat and meat product quality.
+Figure 1 showed the mean value obtained for the total viable count; it was within a range of low level 0.1-7.3 log CFU/g in stored fresh meat.
+Total viable count of treatment 2 is significantly lower ( $p \le 0.0.5$ ) compared to other treatments.
+The low microbial levels could be due to the fact that microbial growth is inhibited at low activity water (23),(24) which is also revealed by treatment 2 high extract release volume.
+Extract from ethanol also has higher photochemical yield compared to aqueous extraction which may also influence microbial inhibition.
+Though Vernonia amygdalina leaf meal and extracts contain antibacterial and antifungal properties that are capable of reducing or inhibit microbial growth, the result of this finding contradict microbial status findings of (25).